 Everything really has a beginning, and reason.
-I like to think I’m an organised person, and but it turns out I struggle.
+I like to think I’m an organised person when it comes to my makes, and but it turns out I struggle.
 I really do start out being organised, i.e. make notes of my processes in order to be able to re-create, but like the biblical seeds that fell on rocks and among thorns, I deviate.

 This blog will hopefully make me more organised, as well as hopefully interest you, my would-be readers.
 I intend to document my creative adventures in knitting, sewing, yarn dyeing, and any other hobbies I pick up along the way, and I’d love to look back (sometime in the future) and see how I was at the ‘beginning’.